- Approximately 400 Americans remain unaccounted-for on Tarawa from World War II.

 - From March-May 1946, the 604th Graves Registration Company (GRC) excavated more than 40 memorial cemetery locations on Betio Island.
 The 604th GRC consolidated all remains they disinterred into a single organized cemetery, known as Lone Palm Cemetery.
-Due in part to the changes made by the Seabees, as well as a lack of information relating to the original burials, the 604th GRC recovered just 532 sets of remains.
-Due to the degeneration of identification media and the removal of the original grave markers, the 604th GRC was unable to identify many of these remains.
+These remains were subsequently disinterred and shipped to the Central Identification Laboratory (CIL) at Schofield Mausoleum in Hawaii for identification and repatriation.

-Recovery Activity on Tarawa (1970s-Present)
+- Recovery Activity on Tarawa (1970s-Present)